 “So sorry, Boss.”

 “Shit!
-That was our best chance to wax that bitch.said Now, what do we do?”
-Imer complained.
+That was our best chance to wax that bitch,“ Imer said.
+“Now, what do we do?”

 Lendina powered up her tablet computer and opened the local TV news channel.
 She cast the image and sound to the conference room’s large display panel.
-The local channel was displaying a candid photograph of the Chicago Angel, taken by a bystander.
+The local channel displayed a candid photograph of the Chicago Angel, taken by a bystander.
 Lendina did a quick screengrab of the image as the announcer intoned the news.

 “We take you now to the local CBS mobile unit outside Precinct 7 headquarters, where reporter Amanda Nance has this incredible scoop.
 Amanda, explain to our viewers what you have found?”

 “Thank you, Mary Beth.
-Based on interviews with two Precinct 7 officers and one maintenance worker, we have learned that the woman colloquially known as the Chicago Angel is mute, unable to speak.
+Interviews with two Precinct 7 officers and one maintenance worker revealed that the woman, colloquially known as the Chicago Angel, is mute and unable to speak.
 We don’t know if her condition is recent or lifelong.
-Officers tell us that she is refusing to answer questions, exercising her right to remain silent.
+Officers tell us that she refuses to answer questions, exercising her right to remain silent.
 As a result, the Police don’t know her name or any other details about her.
 I also can report that Police Superintendent Javion Green has just arrived with a phalanx of officers and prosecutors to take over the Angel situation.”

 “Thank you, Amanda, for your fascinating report from the scene.
 In other news….”